What is IPsec: What You Need to Know About Internet Protocol Security

 Configuring IPsec in transport mode

-IPsec transport mode authenticates and/or encrypts data packets but does not modify the IP header.
+IPsec transport mode authenticates and/or encrypts sensitive data packets but does not modify the IP header.
 Encrypted traffic is sent between hosts that have a previously established IPsec connection.
 Transport mode for the AH protocol signs the entire packet for integrity and authentication.
 ESP transport mode signs the original packet payload, but not the IP header.

 Configuring IPsec transport mode is a two-step process: Phase one negotiates a secure channel between two devices by creating an SA using the Internet Security Association and Key Management Protocol (ISAKMP).
 In phase two, peers use Internet Key Exchange or a similar protocol to negotiate authentication and encryption.
 Because IPsec transport mode does not encrypt headers, it’s less secure than tunnel mode.